fusefactory/openfuse/_posts/2017-05-05-OF-Good-quality-screen-capure.md

     }
 ```

+Please change the file path to avoid errors.

 That's all.
 You can now run your project and start recording pressing 'R' on your keyboard.
 With 'C' you stop and save the recording.